-No Elective Modules currently exist in the Master of Innovation Management (MIM) degree program as from the commencement of the 2020/2021 academic year.
+No Elective Modules currently exist in the Master in Innovation Management (MIM) degree program as from the commencement of the 2024/2025 academic year.

-The Master of Innovation Management degree program has specific co-requisite Modules.
+The Master in Innovation Management degree program has specific co-requisite Modules.

 • MIM 711 Frontiers of Innovation and MIM 712 Public Sector Innovation will generally be studied together (part-time students take 2 subjects per semester) and we have hence assigned them as co-requisites.